-My travels and long held interests in China helped to inspire this trilogy.
-I drew on quality time, spent far and wide, and well off the beaten track, to inform the writing.
+My travels and long-held interests in China helped to inspire this trilogy.
+I drew on some quality research time, spent well off the beaten track that informs the writing.

 Aside from personal interest, today’s world is undeniably awash with 24-7 news (and noise) makers squabbling over the rise and/or demise of China…